Macy's lowers outlook despite solid second quarter

-NEW YORK (AP) — Macy's cut its outlook for the year Tuesday despite topping Wall Street expectations as it faces a glut of unsold inventory.
+NEW YORK (AP) — Macy's cut its outlook for the year Tuesday despite topping Wall Street expectations as it faces a glut of unsold inventory that has afflicted almost the entire retail sector.

 The department store earned $275 million, or 99 cents per share, in the three-month period that ended July 30, or $1 if one-time charges are removed.
 That easily topped the per-share earnings of 86 cents that industry analysts had expected, according to a survey by FactSet.